 When the clock is ticking (something the bakers will be all too familiar with), a food processor is a must-have for getting kitchen tasks done quickly – whether you're chopping veg, blending sauces, grating cheese or making a speedy dough.

-The Magimix 4200XL is another staple of the Bake Off tent, and having used this model in the Good Food Test Kitchen, I can understand why.
-It's one of the best food processors I've tested, with a clever three-bowl system, sharp attachments, and unfussy functionality.
+Magimix food processors are another staple of the Bake Off tent, and having used one of these gadgets in the Good Food Test Kitchen, I can understand why.
+The 4200XL model is one of the best food processors I've tested, with a clever three-bowl system, sharp attachments, and unfussy functionality.
 Exactly what you want in a hurry.

 Read our full Magimix 4200XL food processor review.